 2. Easy Access to Credit

 Low-interest rates and easy access to credit allow economies to expand rapidly and increase demand and wealth generation.
 But there is a point at which, if not properly managed, all the capital sloshing around an economy needs to be invested somewhere.
-We know from market sentiment and fear and greed that money usually finds a home in the latest hot technologies or industries.
-In 2008 subprime lending cause a housing asset bubble; in 2000, greed and expectation in internet stocks, and in 1929 high-risk speculation in stocks using margin cause the collapse.
+From market sentiment and fear and greed, we know that money usually finds a home in the latest hot technologies or industries.
+In 2008 subprime lending caused a housing asset bubble; in 2000, greed and expectation in internet stocks, and in 1929 high-risk speculation in stocks using margin caused the collapse.

 3. Poor Institutional Risk Management

 In half of the stock market crashes, poor management of risk by institutions was a major cause.
 In 1929 provision of loans for margin trading in stocks fueled the bubble.
 In 2000 investment banks were responsible for pumping internet stocks and IPOs, which, combined with a lack of government regulatory oversight, caused the bubble.
 Finally, in 2007/8, irresponsible risk management from investment banks caused asset-backed securities to default because of sub-prime mortgage lending, causing a global financial crisis and complete loss of confidence.